-- Malus, for having feet bolted to the floor and being completely helpless once you've gotten too close for it to fire bolts at you any more.
+- Malus, for having feet bolted to the floor and being completely helpless once you've gotten close to it.

 - Alternative Character Interpretation: The game gives you only the barest hints of story and leaves the vast majority up to the player.

 - Came for the X, Stayed for the Y: Came for the colossus battles, while the plot, music, and Scenery Porn just made those battles even more amazing.

 - Ensemble Darkhorse: Agro, no pun intended.
 Almost every gamer can agree that the biggest Player Punch in the game is the Disney Death Agro receives right before facing the sixteenth Colossus.
 There's also the fact that, as a horse, Agro is the lone character who isn't subject to Alternative Character Interpretation: she's just a loyal steed doing as her master directs her.